 Where Did Hemlock Woolly Adelgid Come From?

-DNA analysis has shown that Hemlock Woolly Adelgid (HWA) introduced to Eastern North America was identical to that found in Southern Japan, and different from the HWA strains in all other parts of the world – including Northern Japan and the Western coast of North America.
-This research confirms that Southern Japan was the origin for our HWA “import” to Eastern North America.
+DNA analysis has shown that Hemlock Woolly Adelgid (HWA) introduced to Eastern North America is identical to that found in Southern Japan and different from the HWA strains in all other parts of the world – including Western North America.
+This research (2006, 2016) by Nathan Havill, USFS and associates, confirms that Southern Japan was the origin for our HWA “import” to Eastern North America.

 How, When & Where was Hemlock Woolly Adelgid Introduced to the Eastern US?

 Scientific research on the origins of HWA has identified Japanese gardens at US Gilded Age Estates in the early 20th century as the likely points of introduction for the hemlock woolly adelgid from Southern Japan.
-Current research has identified multiple Japanese garden sites constructed between 1910 & 1915 as possible introduction sites.
-And these sites, ranging from Virginia to Long Island, are consistent with USDA records on early HWA discoveries.
+Current research has identified multiple Gilded Age Japanese garden sites constructed in the early 20th century (between 1910 & 1915) as likely HWA introduction sites.
+And these sites, ranging from Virginia to Long Island, are consistent with USDA historical data on early HWA discovery sites.

 How important is “biological resistance” of Hemlocks to Hemlock Woolly Adelgids?

 Every hemlock species has a different level of susceptibility or resistance to each strain of hemlock wool adelgid.
 Total biological resistance, in which a hemlock is impervious to HWA, is not a property found in natural hemlock ecosystems, as HWA could not survive without a food source.

 But resistance levels to particular Hemlock Woolly Adelgid strains differ across hemlock species.
 For example, the hemlock species from China (Tsuga chinensis) shows high levels of resistance to the HWA strain introduced to the US – from Southern Japan.
 However, in China T chinensis supports feeding and reproduction by their native HWA strains.